oracle-livelabs/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

-# Collaborate in Oracle Machine Learning Notebooks
+# Collaborate in Oracle Machine Learning User Interface
 ## Introduction

 This lab shows you how to two or more users can collaborate and share SQL notebooks with other Oracle Machine Learning Notebooks users.